-We believe in encouraging saving as early as possible.
+We believe in supporting saving as early as possible.
 Encouraging our children to start saving at a young age is the gift that keeps on giving.

 Savings Tips for Young Members:

 As a parent or guardian, you can save into your child’s account and also encourage them to do so.
-You can help them save some of their pocket money into their account and build a savings habit that lasts for life.
-This is an excellent habit to develop for future independence.
+You can help them save some of their pocket money and build a savings habit that lasts for life.
+This is an excellent way to help to develop future financial independence.

 - Set Savings TARGETS (Weekly goals are great for younger children)